ichw172/GetCleanData/CODE BOOK FOR DATASET.md

-##CODE BOOK FOR DATASET (FROM OUTPUT_DS.TXT)
+# CODE BOOK FOR DATASET (FROM OUTPUT_DS.TXT)

-experiment_id				- Identifies the experiment that was conducted subject_id					- Identifies the subject of the experiment activity_name				- Identifies the activity that the subject was performing in the experiment
+experiment_id - Identifies the experiment that was conducted

+subject_id - Identifies the subject of the experiment

+activity_name	- Identifies the activity that the subject was performing in the experiment

-                      .
-WALKING
-                      .
-WALKING_UPSTAIRS
-                      .
-WALKING_DOWNSTAIRS
-                      .
-SITTING
-                      .
-STANDING
-                      .
-LAYING
+(WALKING, WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING)

 <t/f>BodyAcc_<mean/std>_<X/Y/Z>	-     Mean/standard deviation of the time/frequency domain signals                                       from the accelerometer in the X/Y/Z direction